discoli-workshop/2023/index.markdown

 - CI for distributed wearable computing systems
 - Techniques for crowd computing systems and applications
 - Applications of distributed CI for smart environments
+- Tools for programming and simulation of multi-agent systems

 ### Important Dates